Sirisha1712/sirisha1712/README.md

 # 👋 Hello, I'm Shirisha!

-🎓 I'm an aspiring AI/ML Engineer currently pursuing my degree in B.tech at Marri Laxman Reddy Institute Of Technology And Management.
+🎓 I'm an aspiring AI/ML Engineer currently pursuing my degree in B.tech with 91% at Marri Laxman Reddy Institute Of Technology And Management.
 💡 I love exploring real-world problems and applying ML/DL models to solve them.
 I'm passionate about learning new technologies, especially in the field of AI.

 ---